geodynamics/pylith/docs/developer/contributing/workflow.md

 You can create a feature branch and if you decide the implementation is headed in the wrong direction, you can simply create a new feature branch from your original starting point and delete the bad feature branch.
 :::

 ## Staging, Committing, and Pushing Changes

 The Git `add` and `commit` commands are used to stage and commit changes to a branch.
-Staging refers to just assembling the list of files to include in a commit.
+Staging refers to assembling the list of files to include in a commit.
 A commit adds code changes to the current branch along with a message describing the changes.
 A commit changes only the current branch on your local machine.
-In order to update your GitHub fork you need to `push` your changes.
+In order to update your GitHub repository you need to `push` your changes.
 See the Git documentation for details about these commands.
 There are Git interfaces built into a number of editors and integrated development environments (IDEs), as well as standalone graphical user interfaces to Git.

 :::{tip}
 Commit messages should explain changes.
-Keep the first line under 80 characters if possible and include an empty line between the first line and any additional lines that provide more detailed explanations.
+Keep the first line under 80 characters, if possible, and include an empty line between the first line and any additional lines that provide more detailed explanations.

 The commit messages provide important documentation on why code is changed.
 Your future self and your fellow developers will appreciate good explanations of all changes.